Nachcoll/partybeat/README.md

 # solo-project

 - jwt for the _id in client
 - Try to make Client file smaller.
-XD